My partner & I are going to be in Kuala Lumpar for 3-5 days, what are some great places & things to do & see?

 When you are looking for a restaurant it is advisable to choose for the Haven restaurant.
 From the Haven restaurant one can have an amazing view over the city of Kuala Lumpur!

-Enjoy your stay at Malaysia! over 7 years ago
+Enjoy your stay at Malaysia! almost 8 years ago